-There are certain scenarios where an investor can live in an investment property, but it’s important to be wary of the rules and regulations before doing so.
+There are certain scenarios where an investor can end up living in an investment property.
+It’s important to be wary of the rules and regulations before doing so.
 How a property is defined for tax purposes will affect the deductions you can claim.

 If you decide to move into an investment property and it becomes your primary place of residence (PPOR), meaning the place where you predominantly reside, you’ll need to declare this for tax purposes.